niemasd/History-of-Video-Games/history_video_games/consoles.md

 (consoles-nintendo-game-and-watch-wide-screen)=
 #### Wide Screen
-[Wide Screen](consoles-nintendo-game-and-watch-wide-screen) is the third series of the [Nintendo Game & Watch](consoles-nintendo-game-and-watch).
+[Wide Screen](consoles-nintendo-game-and-watch-wide-screen) is the 3rd series of the [Nintendo Game & Watch](consoles-nintendo-game-and-watch).
 It introduced a 30% larger LCD panel in a slightly wider form factor.
 Its first game, *Parachute*, was released on [June 19, 1981](timeline-1981-06-19).